YanleiFeng/HurricaneImpactCodeSample/README.md

 This sample notebook is intended for use in:

-- Risk modeling
+This sample notebook demonstrates how to build and evaluate a hurricane impact model that can be easily adapted in the future for:

+- Enterprise risk modeling: quantifying property-level loss exposure across multiple perils, including hurricanes.

-- Catastrophe (Cat) risk modeling
+- Catastrophe risk analysis: generating hurricane-specific loss estimates and aggregate exceedance probability curves.

-- Insurance risk modeling
+- Insurance claims forecasting: predicting claim frequency and severity following landfall, to support underwriting, pricing, and reserve setting.

 ## Dependencies